nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### About add group feature

-The add group feature allows users to create a has-yet-to-exist student group in the student group list.
+The add group feature allows users to create a has-yet-to-exist student group in the student group list via the command `addgroup g/GROUP_NAME`.

 ### How it is implemented